starsigkill/STAR/README.md

 Icon paths are relative to the `STAR/` directory.
 You can unlock and reset achievements live from the overlay.

+**Achievement sound** (optional): drop an MP3 at `STAR/Sounds/achievement.mp3` and it plays automatically whenever an achievement is unlocked or test-fired from the overlay.

 ---

 ## overlay